§ 28A-22-1. Scheme of distribution; testate and intestate estates.

 § 28A-22-11.
 Agreements with heirs.

-Any agreement by an heir, unknown or known but unlocated, the primary purpose of which is to locate or recover, or assist in the recovery of, a share in a decedent's estate shall be subject to the provisions of G.S.
-116B-78.
+Any agreement by an heir, unknown or known but unlocated, the primary purpose of which is to locate or recover, or assist in the recovery of, a share in a decedent's estate shall be subject to the provisions of Article 4 of Chapter 116B of the General Statutes.
 (2009-312, s.
-3.)
+3; 2021-157, s.
+2(c).)